UFC 296: Edwards vs. Covington: Predictions & Analysis

 A few statistical edges stand out.
 Thompson throws significantly more leather — a 1.2 sig. strike per minute gap.
 Rakhmonov is far more active with takedowns, averaging 1.5 more per 15 minutes.
 Rakhmonov has tighter striking defense, making opponents miss more often.

-**The Pick: Shavkat Rakhmonov over Stephen Thompson.** The model is firm on this one: Rakhmonov at 80%.
+The Pick: Shavkat Rakhmonov over Stephen Thompson.
+We're leaning Rakhmonov here at 70%, a solid but not overwhelming edge.

 Paddy Pimblett